'Be anxious for nothing..." ~Philippians 4:6

 It makes me sad that students would miss out on an opportunity to have such a conscientious teacher, and I've been trying my best to be encouraging.

 I suppose it could be said that I don't have a dog in the hunt anymore.
 My baby has graduated Law school.
-I left the public school classroom in 2002, did a nine-month stint in a charter school in 2009, and subbed periodically.
+I left the public school classroom in 2002, did a nine-month stint in a charter school in 2009, and subbed periodically after that.

 I admit, I miss being a teacher.
 I suppose it's in the blood.